LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Results of Safety Assessment

 \section{Results of Safety Assessment}

-We evaluated the prompts described in the previous section on four different LLM chatbots available as of December 2023: \begin{enumerate} \item Google's Gemini. \item Microsoft's CoPilot `powered by' GPT-4. \item ChatGPT running GPT-3.5. \item HuggingFace's chatbot, named HuggingChat, running Facebook's (aka Meta) llama2 as the LLM backend. \end{enumerate} We selected these chatbots as they were some of the most advanced and widely used baselines at the time of writing, and they generated responses in a format that was close enough to being in line with the instructions to be machine readable and processed for evaluation.
-We did not evaluate Mistral7b as in Section~\ref{sec:discrimination-results}, as it failed to generate satisfactory responses, \textit{i.e.} using the feasibility and acceptability categories provided, due to the complexity of the task compared to completion probabilities.
+We evaluated the prompts described in the previous section on four different LLM chatbots available as of December 2023: \begin{enumerate} \item Google's Gemini. \item Microsoft's CoPilot `powered by' GPT-4. \item ChatGPT running GPT-3.5. \item HuggingFace's chatbot, named HuggingChat, running Llama2-70b as the LLM backend. \end{enumerate} We selected these chatbots as they were some of the largest and most advanced baselines available, and they generated responses in a format that was close enough to being in line with the instructions to be machine readable and processed for evaluation.
+We did not evaluate the small 7B and 8B models used in Section~\ref{sec:discrimination-results}, as they failed to generate satisfactory responses, \textit{i.e.} using the feasibility and acceptability categories provided, due to the complexity of the task compared to completion probabilities.

 The results are summarized in Table~\ref{tab:safety_hypothesis_outcomes} which shows the number of failures of each model.
 HuggingChat has 10 S1, 13 S2, and 4 S3 failures; ChatGPT has 8 S1, 17 S2, and 6 S3 failures; Gemini has 3 S1, 7 S2, and 2 S3 failures; and CoPilot has 1 S1, 4 S2, and 2 S3 failures.
 Thus, all models failed to pass safety criteria \textbf{S1, S2,} and \textbf{S3}.
 Next we provide a more detailed breakdown of each result.